bghira/SimpleTuner/OPTIONS.md

                         result with worse quality at first, taking potentially longer to converge than the other methods.
   --init_lora INIT_LORA
-                        Specify an existing LoRA safetensors file to initialize the LoRA and continue training or finetune an existing LoRA.
+                        Specify an existing LoRA or LyCORIS safetensors file to initialize the adapter and continue training, if a full checkpoint is not available.
   --lora_rank LORA_RANK
                         The dimension of the LoRA update matrices.
   --lora_alpha LORA_ALPHA